ALDOT Working to Keep Traffic Moving on Hurricane Evacuation RoutesMatt Boster

 Posted by: Matt Boster

-MONTGOMERY – Hurricane evacuation routes in Alabama are expected to continue experiencing heavy traffic volumes and congestion throughout the weekend as Floridians flee the approach of Hurricane Irma.
+MONTGOMERY – Hurricane evacuation routes are expected to continue experiencing heavy traffic volumes and congestion as motorists flee the approach of Hurricane Michael.

-Alabama evacuation routes are carrying traffic northbound and westbound from Florida and Georgia.
-All evacuation routes, especially those in Alabama’s southernmost counties, will remain congested until after landfall.
+Alabama evacuation routes are carrying heavy northbound and westbound traffic from the Florida Panhandle.
+All evacuation routes are expected to remain congested until after landfall.
 Even then, these same routes will see heavy volumes of relief convoys and residents returning through Alabama.

 Officials urge the public to monitor local news media outlets and social media for breaking traffic developments.

-Across southeast Alabama, major routes such as US 231, 331 and 431 are seeing high traffic volumes and congestion.
-Along 231 from Dothan to Troy, traffic signals have been adjusted to give as much priority time as possible to northbound evacuation traffic.
+Across southeast Alabama, major routes such as U.S. Highways 231, 331 and 431 and Alabama Highway 167 are already seeing high traffic volumes.
+Along U.S. Highway 231 from Dothan to Troy, traffic signals have been adjusted to give as much priority time as possible to northbound evacuation traffic.

-“We expect to see continued high traffic volumes and congestion in parts of Alabama as people seek safety from the approaching hurricane,” said ALDOT spokesman Tony Harris.
-“Our roadways are congested and we’re working closely with state and local law enforcement to keep traffic moving as efficiently as possible.
+“We expect to see traffic volumes and increase in parts of Alabama as people seek safety from the approaching hurricane,” said ALDOT spokesman Tony Harris.
+“We’re working closely with state and local law enforcement to keep traffic moving as efficiently as possible.
 We encourage everyone to be patient, drive attentively and safely, and buckle up during their travels.
 Safety should be the top priority for everyone.”

 Motorists can find Alabama traffic and road condition information at http://www.ALGOtraffic.com or by downloading the ALGO Traffic app.